ghga-de/epic-docs/84-sarcastic-fringehead/technical_specification.md

 decrypted_sha256: str   # SHA-256 checksum of the entire unencrypted file content
 decrypted_size: int     # The size of the unencrypted file
 part_size: int  # The number of bytes in each file part (last part is likely smaller)
+can_remove: bool = False  # Indicates whether file can be deleted from `interrogation` bucket
 ```

 #### InterrogationReport